Magforum logo links to homepage

 Digital paper announced

-2006 Switch in teenage spending to online and mobile-phone-based media blamed for teen magazine closures Emap closes Smash Hits.
-The name lives on as a digital music TV channel and radio station, online and as a mobile phone service
+2006 Teenagers go digital Emap closes Smash Hits.
+The name lives on as a digital music TV channel and radio station, online and as a mobile phone service.
+Switch in teenage spending to online and mobile-phone-based media blamed for teen title closures

 Digital (facsimile) magazines Exact Editions launches first titles (Feb).
 Quickly expanded to include Dazed & Confused